-TLC Tips is designed to share over 15 years experience of working with writers.
+TLC FAQs is designed to share over 15 years experience of working with writers.
 In the answers to your most frequently asked questions we will also guide you to some of the best resources in the publishing industry that we find invaluable ourselves.

 We hope you find what you are looking for here but if not please contact us.

 We run an established and successful online mentoring scheme called Chapter and Verse.

 We provide writing advice to writers working at all levels, from those very much working on their first draft to those writers who already have agent representation.
 We offer detailed information about what an agent or editor will think of your work, and can explain why your writing may or may not be successful, in commercial or literary terms.
 If you would like a professional opinion on whether you are heading in the right direction or reasons why you may have been rejected countless times then we can certainly help.
 We can also help you work out if self-publishing is a good option for you.

 If you decide to send in a full-length manuscript then a reader will comment on such things as structure, style, plot, narrative, characterisation and so on, depending on where they think the problems lie in the manuscript.

 We are happy to accept work by email but charge a 10p per page printing fee.

 If you need help understanding the information listed above, please see our helpful video and download our example PDF on our Manuscript Formatting page.

 Not all agents are the same, however.
 Some will be able to offer more focussed editorial support; others may be more specialist in marketing.
 Broadly speaking, agents will specialise in certain areas of writing e.g. fiction, non-fiction, children’s and so on.
 However, while some agents will only be interested in crime or fantasy, for example, most will not be so specific and will be open to a more diverse range of commercial and literary fiction.